2-Methyl-MDA

-2-Methyl-3,4-methylenedioxyamphetamine (2-methyl-MDA) is an entactogen and psychedelic drug of the amphetamine class.
+2-Methyl-3,4-methylenedioxyamphetamine (2-methyl-MDA) is an entactogen-related drug of the amphetamine class.
 It acts as a selective serotonin releasing agent (SSRA), with IC50 values of 93nM, 12,000nM, and 1,937nM for serotonin, dopamine, and norepinephrine efflux.
 2-Methyl-MDA is more potent than MDA and 5-methyl-MDA.
 However, it is slightly more selective for serotonin over dopamine and norepinephrine release in comparison to 5-methyl-MDA.